rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ![screenshot](img/Open-Applications.png)

 Notice that the files application icon has two dots on the left side.
+That's because I have two separate windows open.
 If you click on the icon, the screen will change to show the two files windows.

 ![screenshot](img/files-side-by-side.png)